potatolover68/nhd-2024/process.md

 # How did you choose your topic and how does it relate to the annual theme?

-We first were planning to discuss the Declaration of Geneva(completely unrelated to the Geneva Conventions), a medical ethics guideline that stated the responsibilities of a doctor.
+We first were planning to discuss the Declaration of Geneva (completely unrelated to the Geneva Conventions), a medical ethics guideline that stated the responsibilities of a doctor.
 We could not, however, find any rights directly linked to it, so we decided to switch to the Geneva Conventions.
-The Geneva Conventions is related to the annual theme "Rights and Responsibilities" because he Geneva Conventions are a set of documents that list the rights of medical personnel and civilians in war, and the responsibilities of belligerents.
+The Geneva Conventions is related to the annual theme "Rights and Responsibilities" because the Geneva Conventions are a set of documents that list the rights and responsibilities of medical personnel, civilians, and belligerents in war.

 # How did you conduct your research?

-We first gathered a list of sources and looked for images, videos, and other media that could help us understand the topic.
-We also used sites such as Encyclopedia Britannica, Wikipedia, and more to find sources to support our argument.
+We first gathered sources about each of the conventions, the additional protocols, and a few court cases.
+After that, we found all of our images.
+Finally, we found our counter argument source.
+We researched by just googling.

 # How did you create your project?